 Please view our reconciliation initiatives page for the latest information on the work happening at the U of S.

-Additionally, in fall of 2016, the U of S will be hosting an internal gathering for colleges and schools to share their progress, learn from high-impact practices and help fill in gaps as appropriate.
-Please check back later for more information.
+Additionally, in March 2017, the U of S will be hosting an internal gathering for colleges and schools to share their progress, learn from high-impact practices and help fill in gaps as appropriate.